ofiwg/libfabric/man/fi_av.3.md

 off lookup processing with protocol overhead, by carrying source identification within a message header.

-User-specified fi_addr_t values are provided as part of address insertion (e.g. fi_av_insert) through the fi_addr parameter.
+For address vectors opened without FI_AV_USER_ID, user-specified fi_addr_t values are provided as part of address insertion (e.g. fi_av_insert) through the fi_addr parameter.
 The fi_addr parameter acts as input/output in this case.
 When the FI_AV_USER_ID flag is passed to any of the insert calls, the caller must specify an fi_addr_t identifier value to associate with each address.
 The provider will record that identifier and use it where required as part of any completion event.
 Note that the output from the AV insertion call is unchanged.
 The provider will return an fi_addr_t value that maps to each address, and that value must be used for all data transfer operations.

+For address vectors opened with FI_AV_USER_ID, fi_av_set_user_id is used to defined the user-specified fi_addr_t.

 # RETURN VALUES